edouard-gv/tdd-with-excel-kata/README.md

-# tdd-with-excel-kata
+# tdd-with-spreadsheet-kata
 ## Goal of the session / Ice breaking
-Allow people not familiar with TDD but somewhat familiar with excel to understand the concept of TDD and some other software crafting practices.
+Allow people not familiar with TDD but somewhat familiar with spreadsheet to understand the concept of TDD and some other software crafting practices.
+These kata can be done on Excel (hint: use Tables), Google Sheets, Grist...

-- What is your level in TDD (0-5) and in Excel (0-5)?
+- What is your level in TDD (0-5) and in the chosen spreadsheet tool (0-5)?

 ## Concept presentation (all together)
 - small explanation of the three steps of TDD (red, green, refactor)
 ![tdd basics](./tdd-basics.png)
-- demo in excel on the straight-forward example of computing the email adress of a new employee in a company.
+- demo in the spreadsheet tool on the straight-forward example of computing the email adress of a new employee in a company.
 ![tdd in XL](./tdd-XL.png)

 From now on, the goal is to find, step by step and using TDD, the formula that calculates the bonus of an employee based on the following [rules of bonus calculation](Bonus%20calculation%20rules.md).